pantor/ruckig/README.md

 ## Tutorial

 Furthermore, we will explain the basics to get started with online generated trajectories within your application.
-There is also a collection of examples (in the `examples` directory) that guide you through the most important features of Ruckig.
+There is also a [collection of examples](https://docs.ruckig.com/pages.html) that guide you through the most important features of Ruckig.
 A time-optimal trajectory for a single degree of freedom is shown in the figure below.
 We also added plots for the resulting trajectories of all examples.
 Let's get started!

 ![Trajectory Profile](https://github.com/pantor/ruckig/raw/master/doc/example_profile.png?raw=true)